samuelbryant/sjb_cheatsheet/README.md

 # Overview
 A simple CRUD command-line program for working with 'cheat sheets'

+This project is licensed under the MIT license.

 sjb-cheatsheet is a simple command-line program to add entries to a cheat sheet and display them in an organized manner.
 Similar to 'git' this program has subcommands to interact with the cheatsheet.
 The basic subcommands are 'add', 'show', 'remove', and 'update'